Lighthouses of the United States: Indiana

 - 1985 (station established 1923).
 Active; focal plane 48 ft (15 m);

 continuous green light.
 The modern light is a round cylindrical "D9"

 tower, painted white with one green horizontal band.
 The Coast Guard

-photo of the original lighthouse, which had a square light tower
+has a historic photo of the original lighthouse, which had a square light tower

 with lantern and gallery centered on a 2-story keeper's house, all